aliyun/terraform-provider-alicloud/website/docs/r/cr_namespace.html.markdown

 The following arguments are supported:

 * `name` - (Required, ForceNew) Name of Container Registry namespace.
+   > Note: The name can't be one of them: public, share, primary, everyone, private. it will cause a duplicate error.
 * `auto_create` - (Required) Boolean, when it set to true, repositories are automatically created when pushing new images.
 If it set to false, you create repository for images before pushing.
 * `default_visibility` - (Required) `PUBLIC` or `PRIVATE`, default repository visibility in this namespace.